-Projects will be worked on in/outside of class time, during which we will have private or group critiques.
+Projects will be worked on in/outside of class time, during which we will have one-on-one or group critiques.
 Projects require your ability in both physical and digital model-building.
-You will be required to bring lecture notebook every class and be prepared to research, model-building, conduct technical drawing.
+You will be required to bring lecture notebook every class and be prepared to research, analyze, simulation, model-building, conduct technical drawing.